Skip to main content

 Apply for solid fuel heating

 We only accept online applications for this service.
-If you are unable to apply digitally, visit one of our service centres for assistance in making your online application.
+If you are unable to apply digitally, visit one of our libraries with council services for assistance in making your online application.

 Call us on 09 301 0101 to speak with our building and planning help desk if you have questions regarding your application.